richling98/skillmaster/README.md

 # SkillMaster

-Say goodbye to copying .md skill files from Codex to Claude or vice versa.
-With SkillMaster, you can create a skill once, and it will sync to Claude and Codex.
+Say goodbye to copying .md skill files from Codex to Claude (or vice versa).
+With SkillMaster, you create a skill once, and it syncs to Claude and Codex.
 SkillMaster also creates a local folder that stores all of your skills — complete with your own website for all of your skills (as an .html file), so that you can easily browse, copy, and share your skills anywhere.

 ## The Value